by R.A. Rowell

 The link in the article doesn’t properly link to the Shin-Soo Choo bobblehead that the author mentions (it links to an Oakland Athletics player Luis Barrera).
 But, it doesn’t take long to see that there is a very active market on MLB Champions.
 Choo did, in fact, have a decent MLB season, but for a fairly poor Texas Rangers team.
 (When I find the Shin-Soo Choo, I'll let you know how it performed on the market.)

 Of course, my favorite thing about MLB Champions - besides that it’s made up of digital bobbleheads that accumulate the stats of their real-life counterparts and can earn you rewards - is that you have true ownership of the bobbleheads you acquire.
-They are unique collectibles with various attributes and rarities.
+They are unique collectibles with various attributes and rarities, stored on the Ethereum blockchain as non-fungible tokens.
 For me, it seems like a very low entry for a potential very high return - very possibly the triple-digit percentage type returns that the Stansberry Pacific article boasts.

 In fact, the 2018 version of the MLB Champions collectibles shot up from an average of $5 to $22 between just December 2018 and January 2019.
 So, if MLB Champions becomes even just a bit more popular, it could become a nice alternative to traditional sports collectibles such as sports cards.
 MLB Champions is a digital collectible game that I plan to play in the future.
 In any case, I’ll be keeping a close eye on these sports blockchain collectibles for the Journal.
 It seems to be a great way to get your feet wet in the world of Ethereum blockchain collectibles.